apitrace/apitrace/README.markdown

 **apitrace** consists of a set of tools to:

-* trace OpenGL, D3D9, D3D8, D3D7, and DDRAW APIs calls to a file;
+* trace OpenGL, OpenGL ES, D3D9, D3D8, D3D7, and DDRAW APIs calls to a file;

-* retrace OpenGL calls from a file;
+* retrace OpenGL and OpenGL ES calls from a file;

 * inspect OpenGL state at any call while retracing;